pepaslabs/CalibrateATtiny85OSCCAL/README.md

 ## Problem:

 Serial communications rely on the two devices having (relatively) synchornized clocks, otherwise the bytes they exchange will get corrupted.
+When using the ATtiny's internal, you might get hit by this problem.

 ## Solution: